Jmcleodfoss/pstreader/README.md

 These are all in the xml.jar package.
 See [xml library README](xml/README.md).
 Note: this artifact is not in Maven Central so its Javadoc is not publicly available.
+There are also xslt transformation files to convert various outputs from the XML applications into HTML.

 ### Explorer Application
 A stand-alone example application for browsing PST files